 RULE 537.
-The Eris Exchange Control Center Market Operations
+Eris Market Operations

+- (a) Customer Support. - (1) EMO provides the Eris Trading System customer support and problem management only to Clearing Firms, Participants and Authorized Traders. - (2) In order to be eligible for EMO support, such Persons must be identified by a Participant as an authorized contact with EMO ("Authorized Contacts").
+EMO provides customer support via a specified telephone number and during specified hours.

+- (3) EMO employees may not always be available to assist Authorized Contacts. - (4) Persons other than Authorized Contacts must contact their Clearing Firms or the Participant with whom they're affiliated to make support requests.

+(b) EMO Communications.

-- (a) Customer Support. - The Eris Exchange Control Center ("ECC")EMO provides Thethe Eris Trading System customer support and problem management only to Clearing Firms, Participants and Authorized Traders. - (2) In order to be eligible for ECCEMO support, such Persons must be identified enby a Participant as an authorized contact with the ECCEMO ("Authorized Contacts").
-The ECCEMO provides customer support via a specified telephone number and during specified hours. - (3) ECCEMO employees may not always be available to assist Authorized Contacts. - (4) Persons other than Authorized Contacts must contact their Clearing Firms or the Participant with whom they're affiliated to make support requests. - (b) ECCEMO Communications. - (1) As provided in Rule 537536, the Exchange shall not be liable for any loss resulting from any inability to communicate with the ECCEMO. - (2) The liability of the Exchange for the negligent acts of ECCEMO staff shall be subject to the limitations and conditions of Rule 537536. - (3) In no event, however, shall the Exchange be liable for the negligence of the ECCEMO if the Person claiming to have suffered a loss could have secured the support it sought from ECCEMO through its own administrative terminal, its Clearing Firm's terminal or an Independent Software Vendor's ("ISV") terminal. - (4) For purposes of this rule, a Person is deemed able to take action through its own administrative terminal, a Clearing Firm's terminal or an ISV's terminal unless such terminal was inoperative or such terminal service was interrupted at the time the ECCEMO took action. - (c) Order Status
+- (1) As provided in Rule 536, the Exchange shall not be liable for any loss resulting from any inability to communicate with EMO. - (2) The liability of the Exchange for the negligent acts of EMO staff shall be subject to the limitations and conditions of Rule 536. - (3) In no event, however, shall the Exchange be liable for the negligence of EMO if the Person claiming to have suffered a loss could have secured the support it sought from EMO through its own administrative terminal, its Clearing Firm's terminal or an Independent Software Vendor's ("ISV") terminal. - (4) For purposes of this rule, a Person is deemed able to take action through its own administrative terminal, a Clearing Firm's terminal or an ISV's terminal unless such terminal was inoperative or such terminal service was interrupted at the time EMO took action.

+(c) Order Status

-- (1) A Person who believes he has received an incorrect Order status or does not receive an appropriate status shall immediately notify the ECCEMO.
+- (1) A Person who believes he has received an incorrect Order status or does not receive an appropriate status shall immediately notify EMO.
 Additionally, such Person shall take any necessary and appropriate market action to mitigate any potential losses arising from the incorrect Order status or lack of appropriate Order status immediately after the Person knew or should have known that the Order status information was incorrect or should have been received.
-Any liability of the Exchange for incorrect Order status shall be subject to the limitations and conditions of Rule 537536. - (2) Notwithstanding the above, the Exchange shall not be liable for losses related to incorrect Order status information if the Exchange provides prior notification that an Exchange system, service or facility may produce such incorrect information and also provides notification of a means to obtain correct Order status information from such system, service or facility.
-In the event that the ECCEMO and an Exchange system, service or facility provide conflicting information relating to an Order status, a Customer may only reasonably rely on the information received from the ECCEMO.
-Any liability of the Exchange shall be subject to the liability caps and conditions of Rule 537536.
+Any liability of the Exchange for incorrect Order status shall be subject to the limitations and conditions of Rule 536. - (2) Notwithstanding the above, the Exchange shall not be liable for losses related to incorrect Order status information if the Exchange provides prior notification that an Exchange system, service or facility may produce such incorrect information and also provides notification of a means to obtain correct Order status information from such system, service or facility.
+In the event that EMO and an Exchange system, service or facility provide conflicting information relating to an Order status, a Customer may only reasonably rely on the information received from EMO.
+Any liability of the Exchange shall be subject to the liability caps and conditions of Rule 536.